MPQ Archives

 - Security.
 Blizzard didn't want people to access their files and thus hack their

 games.
-Archive format has to support data encryption.
+Archive format must have supported data encryption.

 - Fast access.
 It was necessary to access archived data as fast as possible,